The Count of Monte Cristo: release date, cast, plot, interview and everything you need to know

 The Count Of Monte Cristo release date

-The Count Of Monte Cristo is an eight-part period drama series that will be shown in the UK on U&Drama and UKTV's streaming service U in the summer of 2025.
+The Count Of Monte Cristo is an eight-part period drama series that starts in the UK on U&Drama at 9pm on Saturday August 2 2025, as well as UKTV's streaming service U.

 Additionally, the show is set to air in Eastern European regions, including Poland through TVP, Hungary via TV2, and the Czech Republic on Ceska TV.